DisasterNetDOTOrg/HOT-Osm-Validation/README.md

 **NOTE: This Style is EASY to use.
 Anything <b><style="color: red">RED</style></b> requires attention.**

-** YOU CAN US ETHIS STYLE TO ACTUALL MAP THE HOT HMPS AND ACTIVATIONS.
-In this case, you will self validate to a degree**
+**YOU CAN USE THIS STYLE TO ACTUAL MAP THE HOT HMPS AND ACTIVATIONS.
+In this case, you will self validate to a degree and make the jobs of teh validators a lot easier and improve the quality of the map**

 ***
 ### Change History